aws/amazon-ivs-react-native-player/docs/tutorial.md

 </>
 ```

-> For more advanced implementation of the time slider we refer to the [AdvancedExample.tsx](https://github.com/aws/amazon-ivs-react-native/blob/main/example/src/screens/AdvancedExample.tsx) screen in the example App.
+> For more advanced implementation of the time slider please refer to the [AdvancedExample.tsx](https://github.com/aws/amazon-ivs-react-native/blob/main/example/src/screens/AdvancedExample.tsx) screen in the example App.

 Now, let's put it all together: